liamwhite/Derpibooru-dl/README.md

 # Derpibooru Downloader

 ## Instalation and configuration
-There are two ways to run Derpibooru_dl, a windows executable or directly from the script itself.
+There are two ways to run Derpibooru_dl, from a windows executable or directly from the script itself.

 ### Standalone executable version for Windows
 - Suggested for anyone without programming experience.
 - This only contains the downloader itself.
 - Download the latest version (In green at the top) from https://github.com/woodenphone/Derpibooru-dl/releases
-- Extract the contents of the .zip into a folder
+- Extract the contents of the .zip into a folder.
-- Read the configuration section for the next steps
+- Read the configuration section for the next steps.

 ### Python scripts
 - This is only suggested for those with experience in using python.
-- You need to have Python installed first.
+- You need to have Python version **2.6 or 2.7** installed first.
 [You can download it here.
 ](https://www.python.org/download/)
 - Then you need pip installed.
 [See here for the docs](http://pip.readthedocs.org/en/latest/installing.html).
-- Then in your command line, do `pip install mechanize`.
+- Then in your command line, do `pip install mechanize derpibooru`.
-- Read the configuration section for the next steps
+- Read the configuration section for the next steps.

 ### Configuration and running for all versions
 - We need to run derpibooru_dl to create settings files.
-    - On Windows, using the standalone executable version, run `derpibooru_dl.exe`
+    - On Windows, using the standalone executable version, run `derpibooru_dl.exe`.
-    - On Windows, run `python derpibooru_dl.py`
-    - On Mac and GNU/Linux, run `python derpibooru_dl_nix.py`
+    - On Windows, macOS and GNU/Linux, run `python derpibooru_dl.py` in a command line terminal.
 - Without a valid API key you will not be able to download anything not visible in the default guest view.
 - Copy your API key from [https://derpibooru.org/users/edit](https://derpibooru.org/users/edit)
 - Past it to the appropriate line in the `derpibooru_dl_config.cfg` inside the `config` folder. (e.g. `api_key = Ap1k3Yh3Re`)